 Applicable Persons should not directly or indirectly participate in transactions involving trading activities which, by their aggressive or speculative nature, may give rise to an appearance of impropriety.
 The Company has determined that there is a heightened legal risk and/or the appearance of improper or inappropriate conduct if Applicable Persons engage in certain types of transactions.
-Therefore, under this Policy, Applicable Persons may not engage in any of the prohibited transactions described below, except where such transaction has been proposed by a Pre-Clearance Person, reviewed and recommended by the Nominating & Governance Committee and approved by the Board in the circumstances noted below.
+Therefore, under this Policy, Applicable Persons may not engage in any of the prohibited transactions described below.